ishan-21/Packet_Sniffer_Project_9/README.md

 Normal Traffic Class
 Victim Host Class

 The goal of the Project - Sniff all the packets on a port, and extract all the information from the packets including source IP, destination IP, source port, destination port.
-If the number of packets exceeds 1000, then it is classified as an attack through the victim host class.
+If the number of packets exceeds a certain limit, then it is classified as an attack through the victim host class.

 Normal Traffic Class